Breast Screening Mammography

-All women in the UK aged between 50 and 70 years are routinely invited every three years to have a test to look for early breast cancer.
+All women in the UK who are aged between 50 and 70 are invited to a breast screening test every three years to look for early signs of breast cancer.

 What is breast screening?

 Breast screening aims to detect breast cancer at an early stage, before symptoms or signs develop, such as a lump.
 Breast screening involves having an X-ray picture of each of your breasts, which is called mammography.